Gromov-Wasserstein Barycenters: The Analysis Problem: A Gradient Method for Gromov-Wasserstein Barycenters

 \subsection{Blow-Ups}

-In \cite{chowdhury2020gromov}, particular representatives of the equivalence classes under weak isomorphisms were considered using a \emph{blow-up} technique, which we will describe\footnote{In a broader sense, this idea is similar to that of the \emph{barycentric projection} widely used in linear OT \cite{wang2013linear} in order to get transport maps from OT plans.
-See also \cite{beier2022linear} for the GW case.}.
-This blow-up idea avoids the need to fix a size $M$ in advance, as required in the in the approach of \cite{peyre2016gromov} and reviewed in this paper when studying the GW synthesis problem \eqref{eq: bary space for M and q fixed} in Section \ref{sec: Synthesis}.
+In \cite{chowdhury2020gromov}, particular representatives of the equivalence classes under weak isomorphisms were considered using a \emph{blow-up} technique, which we will describe.
+This blow-up idea avoids the need to fix a size $M$ in advance, as required in the approach of \cite{peyre2016gromov} and reviewed in this paper when studying the GW synthesis problem \eqref{eq: bary space for M and q fixed} in Section \ref{sec: Synthesis}.